 Ralph: Listen to me.
 If you ever get nervous, just keep telling yourself, "I must win Ralph's medal or his life will be ruined."

 This is easily missed, but when Ralph is flying through the Game Central Station in his escape pod, he triggers the Surge Protector's random check again, both when exiting Hero's Duty and when entering Sugar Rush.

 Surge's expression in that moment!

-The start of the race climax when Candy gets a "Sweet Seekers" power-up, which are basically lock-on projectiles.
+The start of the race climax when King Candy gets a "Sweet Seekers" power-up, which are basically lock-on projectiles (think a parody of the Blue Shell or Red Shell from Mario Kart).
 He manages to nail three racers in front of him, two are simply blown off the road.
 An unfortunate third is sent flying into one of the bubblegum machine obstacles.
 You know, the glass part of it?

 The fact that the two boys who refuse to let Moppet Girl onto Sugar Rush are essentially into a girly game.

 There is something hilariously Meta about Sugar Rush.
 Racing games are typically very macho, sleek, and testosteroney.
 Making a racing game that is as girly as humanly possible is at once inherently ridiculous and brilliant, which makes it even funnier that the two supremacist gamer geeks are basically hogging the girliest game in the arcade.